stat545ubc-2023/assignment-b1-torinhalvorson/20231030_AssignmentB1.md

 # Testing

+*The following code will formally test that the function returns the expected output in three distinct scenarios*

 ``` r
 # Test that the function output is the same as the built-in dplyr function sd()
 test_that("vec", {expect_equal(sd(vec), stdev(vec))})